CSCfi/csc-user-guide/docs/computing/running/creating-job-scripts-mahti.md

 with full node (2 GB / core) it is possible to use also a subset of cores within a node.
-Also, if the application is memory bound, memory bandwidth and the application performance can be improved by using only a single core per NUMA domain or L3 cache (look [Mahti technical description](../systems-mahti.md) for details.
+Also, if the application is memory bound, memory bandwidth and the application performance can be improved by using only a single core per NUMA domain or L3 cache (look at [Mahti technical description](../systems-mahti.md) for details.
 Note that billing is, however, always based on full nodes.

 When undersubscribing nodes, one should always set `--ntasks-per-node=X` and `--cpus-per-task=Y` so that `X * Y = 128`,